Religion in Early Somerset County

 Monsignor Minogue was in the early stages of planning for the major renovation of the Church.
 However, he became seriously ill and sadly died on March 6, 2007.
 During his fourteen years as Pastor, his warmth, sense of humor and leadership were greatly appreciated by the congregation.
 The Parish Center was dedicated and named for him.

-Monsignor Liam asked Father Sean to “make the renovation happen” before he died.
+Monsignor Liam asked Father Sean to “make the renovation happen,” (Continuing the Vision), before he died.
 Bishop Bootkowski made Father Sean Temporary Administrator and then permanent Administrator in August 2007.

-Plans for the Parish Picture Dictionary began in 2008 and were completed that year.
+Plans for the Parish Picture Directory began in 2008 and were completed that year.

 The design for the fund-raising program was approved with the objective of raising as much as possible of the $4.5M required for the renovation.
 The Bishop approved the second collection for helping to accelerate the reduction of the church debt.
 Construction began in 2009 and was due for completion in 2011.
 Masses were held in the gymnasium for that period.